 Root beer may be one of the most popular beverages in the world today, but did you know that its flavor was once literally taken from a plant's roots?
 The original taste of root beer was all thanks to the sassafras plant, which was extremely popular in the early 20th century because of its sweet and warm flavor and aroma.1

 However, its use was eventually banned because of an animal study showing that it may cause liver damage because of an active compound.
-Learn more about this plant, and its preparation as a tea, and the potential negative effects to be cautious of.
+Learn more about this plant, its preparation as a tea and potential adverse reactions or you may experience from consuming it.

 What Is Sassafras Tea?